 On 13 December 2022, the City adopted Local Planning Policy 33 - Tree Retention (LPP33).
 The purpose of LPP33 is to carefully consider the need for removing trees of a particular size and maturity and minimise the removal and impacts to these trees through the planning and development process.
 LPP33 also seeks to increase canopy cover with planting provisions for new developments increasing the State R-Code requirements for lots coded R25 or lower.
-LPP33 also provides for replacement tree planting for unavoidable tree removal.
+LPP 33 provides a balanced approach to tree retention through the inclusion of exemptions for tree removal (such as exemptions for tree removal required to comply with the City's Fire Hazard Reduction Notice), and also provisions for replacement tree planting for approved, unavoidable tree removal.

-The City's current Local Planning Scheme No.3 requires native vegetation not be damaged, destroyed or removed unless in accordance with relevant State legislation, acts, regulations, and guidelines.
+The City's current Local Planning Scheme No.3 (LPS 3) requires native vegetation not be damaged, destroyed or removed unless in accordance with relevant State legislation, acts, regulations, and guidelines.

-Draft Local Planning Scheme 4 will include more comprehensive provisions for vegetation protection and enhancement, including rehabilitation, rather than simply referring to other environmental legislation.
+Draft Local Planning Scheme 4. will include more comprehensive provisions for vegetation protection and enhancement, including rehabilitation, rather than simply referring to other environmental legislation.
 The City is currently developing this new scheme.

 New design guidelines being implemented by the City will assist with replanting of trees in new developments.
-For or example Local Planning Policy 19 (LPP19) - MKSEA Design Guidelines specifies minimum landscaping areas within private property as well as tree planting requirements in car parking areas and road verges.
+For or example Local Planning Policy 19 (LPP19) - Maddington Kenwick Strategic Employment Area (MKSEA) Design Guidelines specifies minimum landscaping areas within private property as well as tree planting requirements in car parking areas and road verges.